meiazero/blog/README.md

 # blog

-> A simple blog create for fun and learn more about Next.js, React and TDD with Typescript.
+> A simple blog create for fun and learn more about Next.js, React with Typescript.

 ## Prerequisites